Your adventure starts today, close to Liverpool (or optionally, Glasgow)

 Mountains, moorland, mist, and scree, border peach coloured beaches, before descending into Lochinver, and its scattering of eateries around the small fishing jetty.

-Ullapool, at least for these parts, is a sizeable, but highly likeable fishing port and small town, situated in a sheltered arm of Loch Broom.
+Ullapool, at least for Northern Scotland, is a sizeable, but highly likeable fishing port and small town, situated in a sheltered arm of Loch Broom.

-Founded in the height of the herring boom in the 1700's, a handful of tiny pubs and two or three bistros face the pretty loch, and this is an ideal base to explore the surrounding area.
+Founded in the height of the herring boom in the 1700's, a handful of tiny pubs and two or three bistros face the pretty loch, and this is an ideal base to explore with Land Rover tours.

 Set back from the Loch, this lively family run pub and hub has a bookshop, bar, and great restaurant, serving seasonal and local specialities, such as an exquisite stuffed crab or fresh Loch salmon and langoustines.
 Wood burning stoves warm the public areas, and the rooms are cosy and proudly "TV free".
 The smart balcony lounge gives views of the Loch while enjoying the honesty bar.
 Breakfast is equally up to expectations, with fresh smoked salmon from the local smoke house with poached eggs, just one of many choices.

 Todays route takes you from Ullapool on a trail that again leaves the NC500, and goes off route, to the incredibly remote Rua Reidh Lighthouse, for taste of the rugged wildness of this remotest part of Scotland.

 Start the day with a visit to the local deli & bakery close to your hotel, and then to the Ullapool Smokehouse to pickup some local produce for lunch, especially the sublime smoked salmon.